erfgoed-en-locatie/artsholland-platform/README.md

 # artsholland-platform

+Arts Holland was a central collection of open data on Dutch culture and tourism, from general information on places to visit to real-time event information.
+Offered as open data according to semantic web standards.

+This repository holds the platform - documentation and developer info can be found in the [artsholland-dev](/erfgoed-en-locatie/artsholland-dev) repo.

 # About Arts Holland

 Arts Holland is a consortium of three leading players in the field of arts, culture, new media and tourism.
 The institutes part of this consortium are the Netherlands Board of Tourism & Conventions, Netherlands Uitburo and Waag Society.